Savager3435/BP3/README.md

 Look in the "Prerequisite" folder for the batch files, run the coresponding one to install the prerequisites for each python script

 ## **BP3 Script Information**
-Supports any currency coindesk does.
-Results webscraped from Coindesk and although not always exact prices are updated everytime the script is ran.
+Supports any currency coindesk supports.
+Results are webscraped from Coindesk and although not always exact, prices are updated everytime the script is ran.

-To use it run the prereq.batch file to install all the prerequisites for it.
-Then open a new terminal where you downloaded the script by erasing the adress of the folder and typing "cmd" then type BP3.py and follow the directions.
+To use it run the prereq.batch file to install all prerequisites.
+Then open a new terminal where the script is located by erasing the adress of the folder and typing "cmd".
+Once the terminal is open type BP3.py and follow the directions on the screen.

 ## **Discord Bot Information**
-Currently supports Bitcoin, and Etherum.
+BOT CODE IS POORLY MADE AND LACKING LOTS OF FUNCTIONALITY THE PLAIN SCRIPT HAS Currently supports Bitcoin, and Etherum.
 Stellar and XRP are in an experimental stage.
 Results are webscraped from Coindesk, and currently the way I have it setup it grabs the price once and then doesnt update it, a fix is being worked on.